 Time can be a fire in which we burn or a teacher from whom we learn

 Time is a formidable, inexorable force that pushes us all towards death when our body will be burnt in the funeral fire.
-Even if in our tradition the body is not burnt, we will still lose at death everything we have held dear.
+Even if the body is not burnt in our tradition, we will still lose at death everything we have held dear.
 And that loss will be no less painful than being burnt in a fierce fire.

 Depicting this scary reality, the Bhagavad-gita in its eleventh chapter describes the kala-rupa, the manifestation of the divine as all-devouring time (11.32).
 The mouth of this fierce form emanates fire and engulfs everyone, thereby driving home the ultimate futility of all material pursuits.

-When students are not interested in an important subject, a good teacher doesn’t just continue teaching, but does whatever is necessary to kindle the students’ interest.
+When a student is not interested in an important subject, a good teacher does whatever is necessary to kindle that student’s interest.
 Similar is the purpose of the supreme teacher, Krishna, in his form as time.
 When he teaches the Bhagavad-gita, not many of us are interested.
 To trigger our interest, he as time depicts graphically the ephemerality of everything material.
 Even if we don’t see the kala-rupa, we can see time’s destructive power all around us.
-Time makes smooth faces shriveled, athletic physiques paraplegic and sharp brains senile.
+Time makes smooth faces shriveled, powerful physiques paraplegic and sharp brains senile.

-If we learn from Krishna as time the ultimate futility of the material, we open ourselves to Krishna as the speaker of the Gita and as our inner guide.
+The more we learn from Krishna as time the ultimate futility of the material, the more we open ourselves to Krishna as the speaker of the Gita and as our inner guide.
 And he leads us to the unending serenity of the spiritual.

 Think it over: